 Working with OneSchool Global

 OneSchool is one of the world’s largest and most comprehensive, truly global schools.
-With over 9,000 students, 126 campuses and 2,500 staff operating across 20 countries, OneSchool’s global education ecosystem provides an environment in which our staff and students thrive.
+With over 9,000 students, 125 campuses and over 2,000 staff and volunteers operating across 20 countries, OneSchool’s global education ecosystem provides an environment in which our staff and students thrive.